 Things to do in Montreal in Winter

-The Natrel Skating Rink comes first because it is my favourite of all the things to do in Montreal in winter.
+The Old Port Skating Rink comes first because it is my favourite of all the things to do in Montreal in winter.
 This beautiful skating rink is located at the Old Port of Montreal, right beneath the ferris wheel.
 You can’t miss it!
-Natrel Skating rink is a combination rink.
-There’s a refrigerated rink, with music playing, and there’s a small natural skating trail that wraps around the ferris wheel.
+The Old Port Skating rink is a combination rink; there’s a refrigerated rink, with music playing, and there’s a small natural skating trail that wraps around the ferris wheel.

-Mont Royal is an enormous park in the heart of Montreal.
+Mount Royal is an enormous park in the heart of Montreal.
 There’s a stunning lookout where you can see the Montreal skyline, and it’s the perfect place for all winter activities.
-Snowshoe, toboggan, or cross country ski your way around the mountain.
-Make your way to Beaver Lake (right in the middle of Mont Royal) for more skating and winter activities!
+Snowshoe, toboggan, tubing or cross country ski your way around the mountain.
+Make your way to Beaver Lake (right in the middle of Mount Royal) for skating and winter activities!
+Skating is free and equipment rentals are available.
+They’ve even got night time tubing and themed-music nights at the rink.

 The amazing thing about Mont Royal is that it will seem as though you’ve left the city of Montreal behind.
 This is a wonderful winter scene, especially after a fresh snowfall.
 Here’s the program for winter activities at Mont Royal.